Piptatherum holciforme: Description

 The grains are borne upon a panicle, consisting of spikelets with a short caducous awn; each grain being ovoid in shape, pointed at one end and having a shiny black appearance.
 Each seedling bears micro-hairs.
-The seed and the lower chaff that encloses the seed of the Piptatherum holciforme are the largest and longest of all species of Piptatherum that grow in Israel and they reach a length of 1–1.5 cm., without the awn (spikelets).
+The seed and the lower chaff that encloses the seed reach a length of 1–1.5 cm, without the awn (spikelets), making them the largest and longest of all species of Piptatherum that grow in Israel.

-The plant's modern taxonomic name was described in 1817 by the Swiss botanist and entomologist Johann Jacob Roemer (1763-1819) and his colleague, the Austrian botanist, Josef August Schultes (1773-1831).
-The plant was first described several years earlier, in 1808, by the German botanist Friedrich August Freiherr Marschall von Bieberstein (1768-1826) as belonging to the genus Agrostis holciformis.